116th Air Refueling Squadron: Cold War

-Upon its return from England, the 116th FIS was organized and re-equipped with F-86A Sabre interceptors and again assigned to the 142d Air Defense Group.
+Upon its return from England, the 116th was organized and re-equipped with F-86A Sabre interceptors and again assigned to the 142d Fighter Group.
 It resumed its peacetime mission of the air defense of eastern Washington.
 For the next 23 years the squadron performed that mission, being upgraded by ADC in 1955 to the dedicated F-94 Starfire all-weather interceptor.
 With this new aircraft, the mission of the 116th Fighter Interceptor Squadron changed from day interceptor to day and night all-weather interceptor.
 In 1957 the 116th again upgraded to the improved F-89D Scorpion, followed later by the nuclear armed F-89J, then in May 1965 to the supersonic F-102A Delta Dagger.
 In 1969 it received the Mach-2 F-101B Voodoo.

 1967 was a "trophy" year for the 141st Fighter Group and the 116th.
 Trophies and awards received included the Spaatz Trophy for the most Outstanding Air National Guard Flying Unit, the Air National Guard Outstanding Unit Plaque, the Air Force Outstanding Unit Trophy and the Winston P. Wilson Award.
 In 1969, the unit accumulated an outstanding record, 37,900 accident-free flying hours, receiving the 25th Air Division Flying Safety Award five years in a row.